Create a Power BI Dashboard

 - Launch Ideate Automation.
 The shortcut can be found on your Desktop after installation.

 - Select Create to start a new task.

 - Pick the script “ISW-Health_Check-PowerBI” in the “C:\ProgramData\Ideate\Ideate Automation\Custom Scripts\PowerBI” library.
-This script was placed here by the Ideate Dashboard Files.exe
+This script was placed here in the Initial Setup step.

 - Review the description of this task and note the product requirements, then pick Next.